joelnewcomer/eurokera/wp-content/plugins/wp-gdpr-compliance/readme.txt

 4. Control the link to your privacy policy, activate the request user data page and more.

 == Changelog ==

+= 1.4.1 =
+*Release date: June 12th, 2018*
+* Also show the WordPress Comments checkbox for administrators.
+* Small bugfix in certain PHP versions.

+= 1.4.0 =
+*Release date: June 8th, 2018*
+* Small front-end fixes.
+* Added missing translatable strings.
+* Fixed the text domain for some translatable strings.
+* Show enabled consents of user.
+* Small bugfix for admin redirects.
+* Added the ability to remove 'Consents' via the admin panel.
+* Added the option to wrap 'Consents' with <script> tags.

 = 1.3.9 =
 *Release date: June 3rd, 2018*